A (memory) friendly, easy, lazy and modular collection class.

 composer require loophp/collection

-On top of a complete documented code, the package include a full documentation that gets automatically compiled and published upon each commit at https://loophp-collection.rtfd.io.
+On top of well-documented code, the package includes a complete documentation that gets automatically compiled and published upon each commit at https://loophp-collection.rtfd.io.

 The API will give you a pretty good idea of the existing methods and what you can do with it.